 Obstacles in the "trail" should be traversed with caution.
 This includes loose rocks, fallen trees, slippery surfaces, fences, posts, and embankments and depressions.
 You should avoid them whenever possible.
 Remember that some obstacles are too large or dangerous to cross and should be avoided.
 Small rocks or fallen trees may be safely crossed approach at a 90° angle.
 Stand on the footrests while keeping your knees flexed.
 Adjust speed without losing momentum and do not "gun" the throttle.
-Hold handlebar (operator) or grab handles (passenger) firmly.
-Place body weight rearwards (operator and passenger) and proceed.
+Hold handlebar (operator) or grab handles (passenger on 2-UP models) firmly.
+Place body weight rearwards (operator and passenger 2-UP models) and proceed.
 Do not try to lift the vehicle front wheels off the ground.
 Be aware that the object may be slippery or may move while crossing.

-The operator is responsible for the safety of the passenger; in doubt, disembark the passenger before proceeding.
+When riding on 2-UP models, the operator is responsible for the safety of the passenger; in doubt, disembark the passenger before proceeding.